 3.4.2 High-Efficiency mechanism power consumption

 “Other three mechanisms actually use more power in order to achieve higher throughput.
 OFDMA+MMIMO aggregates network throughput, but in the meantime also aggregates power consumptions of sub-channels.
 MCS 10~11 can increase single channel throughput, but unfortunately also requires more energy to operate.”
 This is not necessarily true.
-In order to transmit a fixed amount of data (e.g. 1 GB of data), using a lower data (e.g. single user operation or lower MCS) requires longer time on air.
-Longer time on air consumes more power at the transmitter (e.g. the power amplifier is active for longer).
+In order to transmit a fixed amount of data (e.g., 1 GB of data), using a lower data (e.g., single user operation or lower MCS) requires longer time on air.
+Longer time on air consumes more power at the transmitter (e.g., the power amplifier is active for longer).
 Similarly, the receiver consumers more power being active.
 Using high throughput modes with a fixed amount of data can drastically reduce active transmission and reception time, thereby reducing overall power consumption.